dawarrick/burger/README.md

 * There is an entry field and an "Add Burger" button at the bottom of the screen to allow you to add new burgers.

 * You may ask yourself, what exactly is the point of this game??
-I too had that thought...
+I too had that question...

 * The purpose was for me to learn how to get all these new technologies to work together, which was a challenge, so they kept the app simple.